-For more background information about the survey team and their methods, see the
+For more background information about the G&J Surveys and their methods, see the

 Database Notes section of the DoBIH website.
 If you would like

-to contribute towards the maintenance of the database, in particular towards the expense of purchasing and operating the survey equipment, please use the "Donate" button on the
+to contribute towards the maintenance of the database, and towards the expense of purchasing and operating the survey equipment, please use the "Donate" button on the

 You may also find John and Graham's article about survey accuracy informative,